npmcdn-to-unpkg-bot/robyremzy.github.io/_posts/2014-11-30-besoin-de-visa.md

 Baggage handler do two pickups, one to get the majority of the bags 1H before departure (D-60), one to get any missed 30min before departure (D-30).
 [http://redd.it/2ndpsk](http://redd.it/2ndpsk)
 **How to find out if your flight has In-Seat power outlets?**
-It's always a very good idea to book your seat just after your flight purchase and [http://www.seatguru.com](http://www.seatguru.com) can help you to know what you can expect from that very seat.
+It's always a very good idea to book your seat just after your flight purchase and [seatguru.com](http://www.seatguru.com) can help you to know what you can expect from that very seat.
 Usually In-seat power outlets are the same as a car power adapter. you can scroll seatguru by airline compagny [Here](http://www.seatguru.com/browseairlines/browseairlines.php) and check for your aircraft (carefull betwin domestic and international).
+**what if i took a windows seat**
+If you take a windows seat great!
+But what view you want to enjoy during the flight, the iceberg the lands the sea or avoid the shiny sunshine? check this at [planefinder.net](http://planefinder.net/).

 ###One time, on a domestic flight###
 I was very late but just in time to be loaded (~20 passengers).
 In a hurry the cute stewardess guide me inside the plane.<br>